HOME | Cluster Computing Links | Cluster Server | Parallel Computing | List of Clusters | Super Computers |

 Two or more servers that have been configured in a cluster use a heartbeat mechanism to continuously monitor each other’s health.
 Each server sends the other an I am OK message at regular intervals.
 If several messages or heartbeats are missed, it is assumed that a server has failed and the surviving server begins the failover operation.
 That is, the surviving server assumes the identity of the failed server in addition to its identity and recovers and restores the network interfaces, storage connections, and applications.
 Clients are then reconnected to their applications on the surviving server.

+The minimum requirements for a server cluster are (a) two servers connected by a network, (b) a method for each server to access the other’s disk data, and (c) special cluster software like Microsoft Cluster Service (MSCS).
 The special software provides services such as failure detection, recovery, and the ability to manage the service as a single system.

 Availability, scalability and to a lesser extent, investment protection and simplified administration are all touted as benefits from clustering technology.
 Availability translates into decreased downtime, scalability translates into flexible growth, and investment protection and simplified administration translate into lowered cost of ownership.
 Clustered systems bring fault-tolerance and support for rolling upgrades.
-The most common uses of clustering technique are mission-critical database management, file/intranet data sharing, messaging, and general business applications.

 There are two main different types of cluster models in the industry.